Fertility Acupuncture Melbourne

 This is why we ask you to complete a comprehensive initial consultation form, plus ask a ton of questions before we even begin treatment!

-But our point of difference is being extremely thorough, and getting clear of all the factors at play.
+But our point of difference is being extremely thorough, and getting clear of all the potential factors at play.

 In addition, we will ask you for a list of blood tests, scans, and tests from other fertility services, to help get a clearer picture of your likely success rate.